MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 .. note::

-    @Lilith: this does not make sense, how can unannotated genes we bes for functional characterization?
-Please just explain what -1 fraction is.
-    Unannotated genes (-1 fraction) were used to generate de novo gene clusters for further functional characterization of the catalog.
+    The -1 fraction are unannotated genes, which we must account for, for proper normalisation.

 The dataset used in this tutorial is from the article `Gene Expression Changes and Community Turnover Differentially Shape the Global Ocean Metatranscriptome, Salazar et al <https://doi.org/10.1016/j.cell.2019.10.014>`_.
 The data can be downloaded :download:`here <../downloads/metat_tutorial.tar.gz>`.
 These files are just a subset of the full dataset and are only meant to be used for this tutorial.
-For instructions on how to download and unpack the data :doc:`these instructions <../index.rst>`.
+For instructions on how to download and unpack the data follow :doc:`these instructions <../index.rst>`.

 This will contain the following files: